 The powers of the Government of Ukraine are vested in the Cabinet of Ministers, which is the highest body of executive power in Ukraine and includes the Prime Minister, First Vice Prime Minister, Vice Prime Ministers and Ministers.
 The Cabinet of Ministers is accountable to the President and Parliament and reports to Parliament in accordance with the Constitution.
 The Prime Minister, the Minister of Defence and the Minister of Foreign Affairs are appointed by Parliament upon the submission by the President; the other members of the Cabinet of Ministers are appointed by Parliament upon the submission by the Prime Minister.
 The Cabinet of Ministers divests itself of its powers before the newly elected Parliament.
 The powers of an existing Cabinet of Ministers are also terminated if the Prime Minister resigns or if a vote of no confidence in the Cabinet of Ministers is passed in Parliament.
 If any of these events occurs, the President is required to put forward, upon the proposal by the parliamentary coalition (which includes a majority of constitutional composition of Parliament), the submission on the appointment by Parliament of the Prime Minister, no later than 15 days after the receipt of such proposal.
+On 10 April 2016, the Prime Minister, Arseniy Yatseniuk, announced his intention to resign and, on 14 April 2016, Members of Parliament voted in favour of Mr Yatseniuk's resignation.
+On 14 April 2016, former Speaker of Parliament Volodymyr Groysman's appointment as Prime Minister and the appointment of a new Cabinet of Ministers of Ukraine (except for the Minister of Healthcare) was approved by Parliament.
 The powers of the Cabinet of Ministers include implementation of financial, pricing, investment, labour, social security, education, science, environment and tax policies, management of State owned assets and elaboration and performance of the State Budget Law for each relevant year.